dragowastaken/MitoGraph-smallFISH-and-Python-Spatial-Analysis/README.md

 **Example WT pooled real and randomized nearest-neighbor distance distributions.**

 Pooled nearest-neighbor distance distributions are shown for ATP6/8, ATP2, ATP3, and TIM50 in the WT yWL333 background.
 Filled histograms represent real detected mRNA nearest-neighbor distances, while blue outline histograms represent matched randomized mRNA distributions.
 Dashed vertical lines indicate the median distance for each distribution, and Δ median indicates the real-minus-random median shift shown in each plot.
 Distances below 0.20 µm were floored to 0.20 µm to avoid overinterpreting sub-diffraction-scale distances.

+## Action Items/Limitations:
+- Image quality needs to be quite high, and image improvements like deconvolution have not been explored extensively enough.
+- Selection of good cells for downstream analysis requires a lot of manual input, especially needing to select a statistically significant number of cells (>100).
+An ambitious project would remedy this with an automated single-cell selection.
+-